tdeekens/flopflip/readme.md

     will should be invoked accordingly to notify `react-broadcast` and `react-redux` about flag and status changes
   - Different adapters allow for different configurations.
 The `@flopflip/launchdarkly-adapter` accepts:
-    - `clientOptions`: additional options to be passed to the unterlying SDK
+    - `clientOptions`: additional options to be passed to the underlying SDK
     - `subscribeToFlagChanges`: defaulting to `true` to disable real-time updates to flags once initially fetched
-    - `throwOnInitializationFailure`: defaulting to `false` to indicate if the adapter just rethrow an error during initialization
+    - `throwOnInitializationFailure`: defaulting to `false` to indicate if the adapter just re-throw an error during initialization
     - `flagsUpdateDelayMs`: defaulting to `0` to debounce the flag update subscription
     - `flags`: defaulting to `null` to subscribe only to specific flags.
 Helpful when not wanting to subscribe to all flags to utilise LaunchDarkly's automatic flag archiving functionality
 - The `shouldDeferAdapterConfiguration` prop can be used to defer the initial